mirkoappel/Vibe-Coding-Browser-Game-Orange-Shift/README.md

 ## What is Orange Shift?

-**Orange Shift** is a lightweight, browser-based game built in pure HTML, JavaScript and CSS — no dependencies, no build tools, no nonsense.
+**Orange Shift** is a lightweight, browser-based game built with HTML, JavaScript, CSS and Three.js — no other dependencies, no build tools, just a ingle HTML-File.

 You are a small orange sphere.
 You bounce through a procedurally generated maze.